Difference between Physical and Psychological Addiction

 The retardation in cell functionality gives rise to physical withdrawal symptoms when drugs or alcohol are withdrawn.
 The user thus returns or ‘relapses’ to drug or alcohol use in order to ease these painful withdrawal symptoms.
 In order to beat addiction, the user must go through a process known as ‘detoxification’.
 During detoxification at a drug or alcohol detox clinic, prescription medications may be offered to clients in order to ease an otherwise painful withdrawal process.

-Example of substances causing a physical addiction include:
+Examples of substances causing a physical addiction include:

 Unlike a physical addiction, a psychological addiction does not bring on physical withdrawal symptoms once the drug is withdrawn.
-Here the user experiences a ‘compulsion’ or ‘perceived need’ to use the drug or to engage certain behaviours.
+Here the user experiences a ‘compulsion’ or ‘perceived need’ to use the drug or to engage in certain behaviours.

-Example psychological withdrawal symptoms include insomnia, cravings, irritability fatigue, depression and eating troubles.
+Examples of psychological withdrawal symptoms include insomnia, cravings, irritability fatigue, depression and eating troubles.

 A psychological addiction relates to an alteration of the user’s belief system.
-For instance a cocaine user may believe he or she will not enjoy a Saturday night out on the town without using cocaine.
-However, if he or she is unable to obtain cocaine, physical withdrawal symptoms described above will not be experienced.
+For instance, a cocaine user may believe he or she will not enjoy a Saturday night out on the town without using cocaine.
+However, if he or she is unable to obtain cocaine, the physical withdrawal symptoms described above will not be experienced.

-This is not to say psychological addiction is not as serious as a physical addiction.
+This is not to say psychological addiction is not as serious as physical addiction.
 Many psychological addictions lead to serious physical and mental health problems.
-Users become ‘all-consumed’ on their addiction to the expense of their health, career and relationships with others.
+Users become ‘all-consumed’ in their addiction to the expense of their health, career and relationships with others.
 Psychological addiction may lead to self-harm and even suicide.

 Above we have focused on how physical and psychological addictions differ.
 Now we focus on how they are similar to one another.

-One key element both types of addiction have in common relate to their effects on the brain.
+One key element both types of addiction have in common relates to their effects on the brain.
 This is because both types of addiction tend to affect the brain’s reward system known as dopamine.
 Over time the body builds up a resistance to dopamine meaning more of the substance is needed in order to feel normal.